frixo3190/neato-connected/README.md

     - Neato cleaning logic
     - Will always maintain and get support
     - Occasional updates based on feature requests or bugs
-    - (nogo-lines and return to dock MAY be possible, however, very rudimentary)
+    - Return to dock and manual driving in beta right now!
 - Stage 2.
 Currently a work in progress, all the features in a non-ideal way (ETA: March 2026, if all stars align)
     - ROS2 & Neato hybrid
         - Neato cleaning logic